We sneer and Jeer, but we don’t change our lives.

 You and I, the majority of the middle and low income class, will be the bug eaters in the equalized socialist order.
 Cows will still exist for the Elite’s steaks.

-However, Justin Trudeau nailed it.
-All you have to do is keep taking away people money in taxes (middle to poor class of course).
+However, Justin Trudeau nailed his philosophy in his own words.
+All you have to do is keep taking away people’s money in taxes (middle to poor class of course) and they will make different choices.
 Continue to create massive debt so you can demand even more taxes in the future. and then slowly people will have to be demanded more tax.
+We are headed for servitude while these engineers dine.

-Then Canadian people will be pushed, by social and political engineering, into the position where they consume less, buy less, eat less meat, drive less; to do without.
+Tax Canadians, then Canadian people will be pushed, by social and political engineering, into the position where they consume less, buy less, eat less meat, drive less; learn to do without.

 But there will be no equality in this political and environmental socialism to save the earth.
 Suzuki and Trudeau’s have enough money to assure that they and their kids get to eat steak and fish for a life time.
 It doesn’t affect their own, so its easy to more forward.

 Just observe those talkers.
 Just listen to them talk.
 Be silent for the next year and ask, will they eat bugs with me?
-Have they forgone their flights?
+Have they forgo their flights?
 Are they driving less to conserve fuel?
+Are they in one small home that uses less energy to heat?

-The very fact that this mechanism of buying carbon credits exists, to offset your luxury, is because we can pay to consume what others have given up (like Ekki, who are few) or to consume an stolen opportunity from an African who was never given the ability to enjoy (my bush African friends) a flight to Paris, or steak, or the carbon footprint of house with running water, heat, electricity, and AC.
+The very fact that this mechanism of buying carbon credits exists, to offset your luxury, is because they can pay to consume what others have given up (like Ekki, who are few) or to consume a stolen opportunity from an African who was never given the ability to enjoy (my bush African friends) a flight to Paris, or steak, or the carbon footprint of a house with running water, heat, electricity, and AC.
 To tax carbon so a poorer person has to stay home more often because the state forced him too, while you drive as much as you wish because you can afford to pollute is not equal in any manner.
+It is capitalist through and through, where the wealthy win.
+There is no socialist aspect in it.

 This is the grossest bullshit i have ever seen from environmental incentives.

-They Virtue Signal…. we bought carbon credits to off set my vacation.
+They Virtue Signal…. we bought carbon credits to off set my flights for my vacation.
 We did our planet good.
 “See how environmentally responsible I Am?”

 They should rather be ashamed.
-Here is why: The Suzuki’s and Trudeau’s will buy up their (poor African) opportunity to enter 21st century life.
+Here is why: The Suzuki’s and Trudeau’s will buy up the poor African’s opportunity (Credits) to enter 21st century life.
 Because in their poverty they will never be given the opportunity to become comfortable middle class with a car, a house with running water and electricity for AC and refrigeration.
-Their luxury is at another family being blocked from a decent life.
+Suzuki and Trudeau’s luxury (Buying Carbon Credits) is at the expense (Stealing it) of another poverty ridden family being blocked from a decent life.

 They are not consuming less, they are rather flaunting their elite status buy showing they can buy credits and still maintain the good stuff.
 Sacrifice and change does not include them.
 Here us the rub.
 They have a mechanism that enables them to buy out of the sacrifice, (and the salt in the wound) and this mechanism actually makes them feel morally superior for having done so (I care about the environment more than you.)
 And they have given up money, but no personal consumption.
 WOW